LLM Security: Enterprise Risks, Frameworks, and Secure Deployment Patterns

 - One-click review band for medium-risk actions.
 Escalate with reason codes outside the band.

 Retrieval is powerful and it expands your attack surface.
 Poisoned or crafted documents can smuggle adversarial instructions or false facts into model context.
 Build retrieval like a production system, not a demo.
 Keep indexes clean, track provenance, and gate access to vector stores and caches.
 Recent security research calls out RAG-specific risks and concrete mitigations, including index hygiene, source verification, and rollback plans for tainted corpora.
+Treat rag security as part of data engineering, not only model behavior.

-arXiv: RAG security
+arXiv: RAG security · MITRE ATLAS

-Index Hygiene, Provenance, and Access Control
+Index Hygiene, Provenance & Access Control

 - Curate and sign sources.
 Ban unknown write paths.
 Quarantine new feeds until checked.